Gareth-Geld/IceHockey-Website/README.md

 ## Credits
-This project was created by Gareth Geldenhuys.
+This project was created by Gareth Geldenhuys - https://github.com/Gareth-Geld